groveld/groveld.github.io/_posts/2015/2015-09-06-htaccess-snippets.md

 AddType application/x-httpd-php55 .php
 ```

-### Disable Internet Explorer Compatibility View
+### Disable internet Explorer Compatibility View

-Compatibility View in IE may affect how some websites are displayed.
+Compatibility View in IE may affect how some sites are displayed.
 The following snippet should force IE to use the Edge Rendering Engine and disable the Compatibility View.

 ```
 <IfModule mod_headers.c>